 Be warned, though, when you prepare this at home; your entire kitchen would smell so good, you wouldn’t want to leave!

-- Red Wine – go for any young, dry red wine, not the bold ones or the sweet kind (like Lambrusco).
+- Red Wine – go for any young, dry red wine, not the bold or sweet kind (like Lambrusco).

-Remember that you add spices to it, so it will be more difficult to balance the flavor if they have deep, oaky taste.
+Remember that you will add spices to it, so it will be more challenging to balance the flavor if they have deep, oaky taste.

-Start by placing a medium-sized saucepan over low heat.
+Start preparing your glögg by placing a medium-sized saucepan over low heat.

-Pour both bottles of wine into the saucepan (photo 1).
+Pour both bottles of red wine into the saucepan (photo 1).

 Add orange peel, cinnamon, star anise, cardamom, and cloves (photo 2).